 CCR is short for the Center for Computational Research as well as Creedence Clearwater Revival a music band made popular in the 1960s & 70s.
 The Center's founding director is a big fan of the group CCR so it was decided to name all networked devices after people or bands who have been inducted into the Rock & Roll Hall of Fame.
 Original CCR clusters were nicknamed: Crosby, Stills, Nash, & Young.

 Taken together, the supercomputers were capable of carrying out more than 60 billion operations per second (60 Gflops).
 In terms of computing power, this supercomputing facility placed UB in the top 10 of such facilities at universities in the United States.
-In addition to the computational resources, at the time of its inception, the Center had 5 support personnel including then Associate Director, Dr. Thomas Furlani, 2 computational scientists (including Dr. Matt Jones, who currently serves as Associate Director), and 2 programmer/analysts.
+In addition to the computational resources, at the time of its inception, the Center had 5 support personnel including then Associate Director, Dr. Thomas Furlani, 2 computational scientists (including Dr. Matt Jones, who currently serves as Interim Director), and 2 programmer/analysts.

 In September of 1998, the National Science Foundation awarded a $300K Major Research Instrumentation (MRI) grant to UB researchers Russ Miller, Philip Coppens, Thomas Furlani, Harry King, and Jiali Gao to support their work in chemistry and molecular biology.
 These funds, along with $519K from the University, and a special $1 million dollar equipment grant from SGI provided the resources necessary for the Center to obtain the 64 processor SGI Origin 2000.
 The equipment grant from SGI, which consisted of 32 processors, was the first ever of its kind to an academic institution.